5 Best Photo Filter Apps for iPhone and Android (2022)

 - Try the Best Photo Filter App for Free

 After downloading PhotoDirector for iPhone or Android, you'll quickly realize why the app is our top choice.
-PhotoDirector features one of the widest selections of photo filters.
-With more constantly being added with its constant updates.
+With over 400 high-quality photo filters, PhotoDirector comes fully loaded with one of the widest selections of filters on our list.
+Better still, PhotoDirector receives regular content updates, with more filters added all the time.

 The app includes all the editing tools creators of different skill levels need to make stunning images.
-From guided modules to advanced AI-powered functions like sky replacement and photo animation, PhotoDirector places limitless creativity in the palm of your hand.
+From bokeh lighting to advanced AI-powered functions like sky replacement and photo animation, PhotoDirector places limitless creativity in the palm of your hand.

 - Thousands of photo filters, collage templates, and stickers